2022–2026 electoral district map

 Features of the district

-The district of Reynell is largely residential and lies to the south-west of the metropolitan Adelaide area with the Gulf St Vincent coastline as its western boundary and Main South Road as its eastern boundary.
+The district of Reynell is a mixture of residential and industrial suburbs and lies to the south-west of the metropolitan Adelaide area.
+The Gulf St Vincent coastline forms its western boundary and the Southern Expressway runs down its centre.

-Reynell includes the suburbs of Christie Downs, Christies Beach, Hackham West, Lonsdale, Noarlunga Centre, O’Sullivan Beach, Port Noarlunga and Reynella, and also part of the suburb of Morphett Vale.
+Reynell includes the suburbs of Lonsdale, O’Sullivan Beach, Old Reynella and Reynella, and part of the suburbs of Christies Beach, Christie Downs and Morphett Vale.

 The district of Reynell was created at the 1991 boundary redistribution and was contested and represented for the first time in 1993.